-Exposure to CDDs such as 2,3,7,8-TCDD and related halogenated aromatic hydrocarbons have been associated with a range of toxic effects that include (ATSDR 1998; Devito and Birnbaum 1994):
+Exposure to CDDs such as 2,3,7,8-TCDD and related halogenated aromatic hydrocarbons have been associated with a range of toxic effects that include (ATSDR 1999b; Devito and Birnbaum 1994):

-- 1. a wasting syndrome that develops slowly in animals following acute lethal doses and body weight decreases following sublethal doses; - thymic atrophy in adult and developing animals following administration of nonlethal doses (the developing thymus is affected at lower doses than the adult thymus, and affected juvenile animals also show immune suppression); - 3. chloracne in humans and animals following dermal or systemic exposure; - 4. hepatic hyperplasia and hepatomegaly accompanied with degenerative lesions (including uroporphyrin accumulation) in certain animal species following repeated exposure and liver dysfunction in some humans immediately following acute high-dose exposures; - 5. decreased nerve conduction velocity and histological signs of nerve degeneration in rats exposed to intraperitoneal doses of 2,3,7,8-TCDD (2.2-8.8 μg/kg); - 6. suppression of humoral and cell-mediated immunity with accompanying increased susceptibility to infectious agents in mice following administration of low doses (as low as a single 2,3,7,8-TCDD dose of 10 ng/kg); - 7. decreased serum or plasma levels of the thyroid hormone, thyroxin (T4), in rodents following acute $(0.1-0.3 \mu g/kg)$ or subchronic $(0.05-0.8 \mu g/kg)$ oral exposure to 2,3,7,8-TCDD presumably involving TCDD-induction of UDP-glucuronyltransferase which catalyzes the metabolism of T4; - 8. estrogenic effects (from 2,3,7,8-TCDD) including reduced fertility, litter size, and uterine weights, and suppression of the estrous cycle in adults of several animal species (these effects occur at doses that alter body weights in some species, and at doses without overt toxicity in other species); - 9. altered development of female reproductive tissues following perinatal exposure of mice; - 10. antiandrogenic effects including loss of germ cells, degeneration of spermatocytes and spermatozoa, and decreased reproductive capability in males of several animal species following exposure to doses producing overt toxicity such as decreased food intake and body weight, and decreased serum testosterone levels, increased serum folloicle-stimulating hormone, and
+- a wasting syndrome that develops slowly in animals following acute lethal doses and body weight decreases following sublethal doses; - 2. thymic atrophy in adult and developing animals following administration of nonlethal doses (the developing thymus is affected at lower doses than the adult thymus, and affected juvenile animals also show immune suppression); - 3. chloracne in humans and animals following dermal or systemic exposure; - 4. hepatic hyperplasia and hepatomegaly accompanied with degenerative lesions (including uroporphyrin accumulation) in certain animal species following repeated exposure and liver dysfunction in some humans immediately following acute high-dose exposures; - decreased nerve conduction velocity and histological signs of nerve degeneration in rats exposed to intraperitoneal doses of 2,3,7,8-TCDD (2.2-8.8 μg/kg); - 6. suppression of humoral and cell-mediated immunity with accompanying increased susceptibility to infectious agents in mice following administration of low doses (as low as a single 2,3,7,8-TCDD dose of 10 ng/kg); - decreased serum or plasma levels of the thyroid hormone, thyroxin (T4), in rodents following acute (0.1-0.3 μg/kg) or subchronic (0.05-0.8 μg/kg) oral exposure to 2,3,7,8-TCDD presumably involving TCDD-induction of UDP-glucuronyltransferase which catalyzes the metabolism of T4; - 8. estrogenic effects (from 2,3,7,8-TCDD) including reduced fertility, litter size, and uterine weights, and suppression of the estrous cycle in adults of several animal species (these effects occur at doses that alter body weights in some species, and at doses without overt toxicity in other species); - 9. altered development of female reproductive tissues following perinatal exposure of mice; - 10. antiandrogenic effects including loss of germ cells, degeneration of spermatocytes and spermatozoa, and decreased reproductive capability in males of several animal species following exposure to doses producing overt toxicity such as decreased food intake and body weight, and decreased serum testosterone levels, increased serum folloicle-stimulating

-- increased luteinizing hormone in male workers exposed to 2,3,7,8-TCDD during manufacture of 2,4,5-trichlorophenol; - 11. impaired development of male reproductive tissues and impaired sexual behavior in male adult rats who experienced in utero exposure from single doses of 2,3,7,8-TCDD as low as 0.064 μg/kg given on gestation day 15; - 12. cleft palate and hydronephrosis in mice following in utero exposure to doses that did not produce other fetal or maternal toxic effects, and other malformations in other animal species at doses that produced maternal toxicity; - ectodermal dysplasia, neurobehavioral abnormalities, and delays in developmental milestones in offspring of women exposed to mixtures of CDFs and PCBs including dioxin-like and nondioxin-like PCBs; and - 14. cancer, at multiple sites (e.g., liver, thyroid, lung) in a number of animal species following oral exposure to 2,3,7,8-TCDD.
+- hormone, and increased luteinizing hormone in male workers exposed to 2,3,7,8-TCDD during manufacture of 2,4,5-trichlorophenol; - 11. impaired development of male reproductive tissues and impaired sexual behavior in male adult rats who experienced in utero exposure from single doses of 2,3,7,8-TCDD as low as 0.064 μg/kg given on gestation day 15; - 12. cleft palate and hydronephrosis in mice following in utero exposure to doses that did not produce other fetal or maternal toxic effects, and other malformations in other animal species at doses that produced maternal toxicity; - ectodermal dysplasia, neurobehavioral abnormalities, and delays in developmental milestones in offspring of women exposed to mixtures of CDFs and PCBs including dioxin-like and nondioxin-like PCBs; - 14. neurobehavioral effects in offspring of monkeys exposed during the mating period, gestation, and lactation; and - 15. cancer, at multiple sites (e.g., liver, thyroid, lung) in a number of animal species following oral exposure to 2,3,7,8-TCDD.